gcgibson/NTM/README.md

 -----

 Neural Turing Machine implementation in node js.
-The architecture is fracking awesome.
+The architecture the authors developed is awesome.

 Here is a usage example: